Ted Corbitt

 Ted Corbitt (January 31, 1919 – December 12, 2007) was an American long-distance runner.
 The first African-American to run the marathon at the Summer Olympics (the 1952 Olympics in Helsinki, Finland) and the founding president of New York Road Runners, Corbitt is often called "the father of American long distance running."
 He was also an ultramarathon pioneer, helping to revive interest in the sport in the United States in the 1960s and 1970s.
 New York Times columnist Robert Lipsyte called Corbitt a "spiritual elder of the modern running clan".
 In a Runner's World feature honoring lifetime achievement, writer Gail Kislevitz called Corbitt a "symbol of durability and longevity".
 Corbitt was among the first five runners to be inducted into the National Distance Running Hall of Fame, and the first to be inducted into the American Ultrarunning Hall of Fame.

 Personal and professional life

 The grandson of slaves, Corbitt was born on a cotton farm near Dunbarton, South Carolina.
-He ran shorter track events in high school and at the University of Cincinnati.
+He graduated from Woodward High School in 1938 and attended the University of Cincinnati, where he received a bachelor's degree in education in 1942.
+He ran shorter track events in high school and college.
 Due to the racial discrimination common at the time, he was sometimes banned from track meets when white athletes refused to compete against him, nor was he sometimes able to stay in the same lodgings while traveling to competitions, even in the South during the 1950s.
-After army service in World War II, attending on the G.I.
-Bill, Corbitt earned a graduate degree in physical therapy from New York University, where he later lectured.
-He was a physiotherapist for more than 40 years.
+After army service in World War II, Corbitt earned a graduate degree in physical therapy on the G.I.
+Bill from New York University, where he later lectured.
+He also taught at Columbia University for several years.
+He was a physiotherapist for more than 40 years, and served as the chief physical therapist at the International Center for the Disabled.